UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 ## [43] "treatment:ch1"
 ```

-Then viewing the first five columns
+Then viewing the first five columns.

 ```r
 sampleInfo[1:10,1:5]